Parishes of Jersey

-The parishes of Jersey (Jerriais: Les pâraisses dé Jèrri) are the civil and religious administrative districts of Jersey in the Channel Islands.
-There are twelve in total; all have access to the sea and share a name with their ancient parish churches.
+The parishes of Jersey (Jèrriais: Les pâraisses dé Jèrri) are the twelve civil parishes of Jersey in the Channel Islands.
+They are also historic ecclesiastical parishes, each sharing its name with an ancient parish church.
+All twelve parishes have a coastline.

-The parishes and the roles within their structures are ancient; some of the parishes perhaps date to the fifth century AD.
-They are governed by principles and customs that form part of the Norman customary law from which Jersey law originates.
-As such, many of the parish roles and structures have often been ill-defined.
-The main role of the modern parish is similar to local government structures in other countries, with the parishes having powers over waste collection, law enforcement and roads maintenance.
-These responsibilities are mostly shared with the States.
+The parishes are ancient institutions, with origins in Jersey's ecclesiastical history and in the Norman customary law from which much of Jersey law developed.
+Each parish is headed by an elected connétable, who also sits in the States Assembly, and is supported by other elected parish officers and the parish assembly.

+In modern Jersey, the parishes retain a limited range of local administrative functions.
+These include refuse collection, parish roads and aspects of local policing through the Honorary Police.
+Many public services are instead provided on an island-wide basis by the Government of Jersey or other public bodies.

 History

 Names

 Eleven of the twelve parishes are named for the saint of their parish church.
 The remaining parish's church does not have a saint, but the parish is still named for its church.
 Such uniform naming would be fairly unusual for parishes in England.

 In Jèrriais, the parishes have named groupings: the northern parishes are called les pâraisses d'amout (uphill parishes) and the southern and western parishes are called les pâraisses d'ava (sloped parishes).